dhth/kplay/README.md

 🔤 Message Encoding
 ---

-`kplay` supports parsing messages that are encoded in two data formats: JSON and protobuf.
-It also supports parsing raw data (using the `encodingFormat` "raw").
+`kplay` supports decoding messages that are encoded in two data formats: JSON and protobuf.
+It also supports decoding raw data (using the `encodingFormat` "raw").

-### Parsing protobuf encoded messages
+### Decoding protobuf encoded messages

-For parsing protobuf encoded messages, `kplay` needs to be provided with a `FileDescriptorSet` and a descriptor name.
+For decoding protobuf encoded messages, `kplay` needs to be provided with a `FileDescriptorSet` and a descriptor name.
 Consider a .proto file like the
 following: